 An unflinching, darkly funny, and deeply moving story of a boy, his seriously ill mother, and an unexpected monstrous visitor.
 At seven minutes past midnight, thirteen-year-old Conor wakes to find a monster outside his bedroom window.
 But it isn't the monster Conor's been expecting - he's been expecting the one from his nightmare, the nightmare he's had nearly every night since...(Read More)

-An alternate cover edition for this ISBN from 1993 can be found herePauline, Petrova and Posy are orphans determined to help out their new family by joining the Children's Academy of Dancing and Stage Training.
+An alternate cover edition for this ISBN from 1993 can be found herePauline, Petrova and Posy are orphans determined to help out their family by attending the Children's Academy of Dancing and Stage Training.
 But when they vow to make a name for themselves, they have no idea it's going to be such hard work!
-They launch themselves into the world of show business, complete with...(Read More)
+They launch themselves into the world of show business, complete with w...(Read More)

 Discovered in the attic in which she spent the last years of her life, Anne Frank’s remarkable diary has become a world classic—a powerful reminder of the horrors of war and an eloquent testament to the human spirit.
 In 1942, with the Nazis occupying Holland, a thirteen-year-old Jewish girl and her family fled their home in Amsterdam and went into hiding.
 For the next two y...(Read More)

 London is poised on the brink of World War II.
 Timid, scrawny Willie Beech -- the abused child of a single mother -- is evacuated to the English countryside.
 At first, he is terrified of everything, of the country sounds and sights, even of Mr. Tom, the gruff, kindly old man who has taken him in.
 But gradually Willie forgets the hate and despair of his past.
 He learns to love a...(Read More)

 based on 37,317 ratings.